yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 Keep the screw as decoupled as above, so that once vertical aligment is reached, moving only one screw is necessary for horizontal alignement.

+Once done, use hot glue on mirror screw to secure mirror position.

 ![aligment help](mirror-alignement.svg)

 see also